 The Jays signed Frank Thomas to a two year deal, plus vesting option for a 3rd year before the 2007 season.
 Frank had had a really good 2007, hitting .277/.377/.480, with 29 home runs.
 Then he started 2008 slowly, hitting just .167/.306/.333 in his first 72 at bats.
 Thomas was a notoriously slow starter for much of his career.
 As late as June 3rd, 2007, Frank was hitting just .217.
 After that he went on a roll.

-So when he started slowly in 2008, most of us figured he’d get it together at some point, but manager John Gibbons (likely with the input of GM J.P.
+So when he started slow in 2008, most of us figured he’d get it together at some point, but manager John Gibbons (likely with the input of GM J.P.
 Ricciardi) decided Frank should sit on the bench.
-But unfortunately, Frank did not react well.
+Frank did not react well.

 Here is how Hugo put it at the time: